binaryslav/clean-code-js/README.md

 Q&A:

-Q: What are the changes that ?
+Q: What have been changed?
+A:
-A: 1) Navigation: removed all annoying links to the table of content to reduce visual noise and overall document weight.
+ 1) Navigation: removed all annoying links to the table of content to reduce visual noise and overall document weight.
  2) Structure: SOLID principles chapter has been extended with Other , .
  3) Readability: less words.
 Definitions first.
 Semantic intendation.
 References and external links.